mwerner640/hackBU_intro_to_python_2019/Loops.md

 There are two important things to note here:

-1. "i" is our iterating variable.
+1. **i** is our iterating variable.
 That's a fancy way of saying that i is a variable that changes after every loop.
-It's important to remember that i does "not" have to be i, it can be named anything (as long as it's not a key word in Python).
+It's important to remember that i does **not** have to be i, it can be named anything (as long as it's not a key word in Python).

-2. "range(10)" tells our loop how many times to run.
+2. **range(10)** tells our loop how many times to run.
 Changing the number in the () changes how many times it will run.

 Now that we know about these two parts of for loops, let's try to print the numbers 0 through 20: